Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 we provide this arguments to our eBPF program?
 This is done using eBPF maps.
 Maps are data structures used to share data between userland and our eBPF program.
-There is a lot of different [kinds of maps](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md#maps), going from arrays to hashmaps.
+There are a lot of different [kinds of maps](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md#maps), going from arrays to hashmaps.
 To create a new map with BCC you use the ``BPF_YOURTYPEHERE`` macro in your C stub like so:
 {{<highlight c>}}